<?xml version="1.0" encoding="UTF-8"?>

 <itunes:image href="https://img.transistorcdn.com/0IY9BSTS_wKQTLhpoFlCmzBRnVFLQWlcsLX0piMIxNo/rs:fill:0:0:1/w:1400/h:1400/q:60/mb:500000/aHR0cHM6Ly9pbWct/dXBsb2FkLXByb2R1/Y3Rpb24udHJhbnNp/c3Rvci5mbS85NDZh/Njk0N2VmZWMzZGFk/Njk2NmViZGM2Mzll/NzA5Zi5wbmc.jpg"/>

 <itunes:summary>Hosted by Chris Wrenn, The B9 Podcast brings artists, friends, and voices from the hardcore community into the Bridge Nine Records warehouse for honest, laid back conversations about hardcore, DIY culture, touring, records, creativity, and everything in between.
-Recorded inside the Bridge Nine warehouse, each episode feels less like an interview and more like hanging out before or after a show, getting to know the people behind the bands, hearing stories from the road, and talking about what keeps hardcore alive.</itunes:summary>
+Recorded in the basement of the Bridge Nine warehouse and occasionally right before a live show!
+Episodes uploaded bi-weekly. </itunes:summary>

 <itunes:subtitle>Hosted by Chris Wrenn, The B9 Podcast brings artists, friends, and voices from the hardcore community into the Bridge Nine Records warehouse for honest, laid back conversations about hardcore, DIY culture, touring, records, creativity, and everything in between.</itunes:subtitle>